 14. The Spy Who Dumped Me

 While the movie ‘The Spy Who Dumped Me’ boasts of being an adventure-comedy, it is perhaps one of the handfuls of movies on this list depicting male frontal nudity.
 Although frontal nudity is not a new thing to brag about, ‘The Spy Who Dumped Me’ throws it as a surprise rather than as an expectation.
 The movie features Mila Kunis as Audrey and Kate McKinnon as Morgan in leading roles, who are roommates and best friends sharing their ways together.
-Audrey hits a rough patch with her boyfriend Drew and as she proclaims to burn everything that belongs to him after their possible break-up, she is approached by a man who claims that Drew is with the CIA and is a spy.
-Eventually, as Drew is killed and Audrey and Morgan are chased by a host of men, allegedly spies.
-Later, it turns out that Drew has been alive the whole time and he’s the real culprit, while Morgan and Audrey have already travelled halfway across Europe.
+Audrey hits a rough patch with her boyfriend Drew, and as she proclaims to burn everything that belongs to him after their possible break-up, she is approached by a man who claims that Drew is with the CIA and is a spy.
+Eventually, Drew is killed, and Audrey and Morgan are chased by a host of men, who are allegedly spies.
+Later, it turns out that Drew has been alive the whole time, and he’s the real culprit.
+But Morgan and Audrey have already traveled halfway across Europe.

 Although we had a lot of expectations from Mila Kunis from the film, Kate McKinnon surely takes an upper edge and is a delight to watch.
-‘The Spy Who Dumped Me’ has a lot of elements in it – comedy, drama, romance, suspense, action, thrill etc. yet it certainly is very confusing at times and is also lacking the “thing” as a whole.
-Still, one of the best adults flicks one can go through if one has a knack for dark humour and Mila Kunis.
+‘The Spy Who Dumped Me’ has a lot of elements in it – comedy, drama, romance, suspense, action, thrill etc., yet it certainly is very confusing at times and is also lacking the “thing” as a whole.
+Still, one of the best adult flicks one can go through if one has a knack for dark humor and Mila Kunis.

 Read More: Best Incest Movies

-Featuring an ensemble cast – Ed Helms, Jeremy Renner, Jake Johnson, ‘Tag’ is based on a real-life story of a bunch of grown men, who have been playing the game of tag from their childhood days.
-The group of men assemble every season in February in the town of Spokane, Washington to play the game and whoever is tagged as “it” in the end has to restart it the next season.
-While the sex and violence are moderate at best, the profanity is rated severe, along with the drug usage which landed ‘Tag’ with an “R” rating.
-‘Tag’ perfectly fits the action-comedy sub-genre and was labelled as “just OK” by a few critics while a lot many called it “undemanding” and “too much of the same”.
-Given its unique concept and its basis on a real story of 10 grown up men in Washington, I guess ‘Tag’ holds its ground pretty well.
+Featuring an ensemble cast – Ed Helms, Jeremy Renner, Jake Johnson, ‘Tag’ is based on a real-life story of a bunch of grown men who have been playing the game of tag from their childhood days.
+The group of men assembles every season in February in the town of Spokane, Washington, to play the game and whoever is tagged as “it” in the end has to restart it the following season.
+While the sex and violence are moderate at best, the profanity is rated severe, along with the drug usage, which landed ‘Tag’ with an “R” rating.
+‘Tag’ perfectly fits the action-comedy sub-genre and was labeled as “just OK” by a few critics while a lot many called it “undemanding” and “too much of the same.”
+Given its unique concept and its basis on a real story of 10 grown-up men in Washington, I guess ‘Tag’ holds its ground pretty well.